 Zoran believes the best way to mimic the natural diet of cats is to feed canned food with a protein content of 40% or higher, and a carb content of 10% or lower.
-My opinion is that while this is probably the most convenient approach, and is certainly preferable to feeding kibble, there's an even better way to feed your cat, which I'll discuss shortly.
+While this is probably the most convenient approach, and is certainly preferable to feeding kibble, there's an even better way to feed your cat.
 There are many problems with dry cat food, including lack of moisture.

 "Cats are used to getting a large percentage of their daily water needs from their diet," Zoran told The Eagle, adding that a dry food diet makes it harder for kitties to stay hydrated.
-"All dry foods are low moisture, so cats that eat only dry foods consume less water and are more prone to dehydration."2
+"All dry foods are low moisture, so cats that eat only dry foods consume less water and are more prone to dehydration."